Skip to Main Content

 PROCEDURE FOR THE PERSON RECEIVING THE KIDNEY (RECIPIENT)

 People receiving a kidney transplant are given general anesthesia before surgery.
-The surgeon makes a cut in the lower belly area.

 A kidney transplant may NOT be done if you have:

-Other risks related to the procedure include:
+Specific risks related to this procedure include:

 Tests done before the procedure include: